be-smals-thim/documentation-site/docs/common/glossary.md

 title: Glossary
 ---

+# Enterprise
+An enterprise is identied by the CBE numer and the quality.
+To use e-Box Enterprise product, the quality is equal to 'ENTERPRISE'.
+The CBE number is registered at Crossroads Bank for Enterprises.
+Upon registration in the CBE each entity receives a company registration number.
+The use of this number is required by law.
+The company registration number is a unique identification number consisting of 10 digits, starting with 0 or 1.
+In our e-Box product, the CBE number has to imperatively start with '0' or '1' (especially '0', it is important to mention it), a check is performed.

 ## Sender
 The organisation, the application and the message types are part of the reference data and are relative to the sender organisation that can publish messages